 Races are finally happening - and athletes are suddenly finding themselves faced with packed, ambitious race calendars.
 Our complete, comprehensive guide has expert knowledge on everything from workouts to travel tips to mental strategies.

 At the height of the COVID pandemic, races were canceled and postponed with the promise that they’d return when it was safe to do so.
 Now we’ve reached that point, and races are back – all the races.
-Every weekend, in every corner of the globe, rescheduled races are occurring in rapid succession from September to November.
-The races that were supposed to happen in spring are now taking place in fall; ditto for the events that were supposed to happen in the summertime.
-As a result, athletes are suddenly finding themselves faced with packed, ambitious race calendars.
+Every weekend, in every corner of the globe, races are occurring in rapid succession from April to December.
+Athletes are suddenly finding themselves faced with an abundance of options – and packed, ambitious race calendars.

 For pro triathletes, racing back-to-back is simply a part of the job.
 They’re used to the demands of the race itself as well as the associated recovery, travel, and logistics.
 But what about age-group triathletes, who usually have to return to a typical 9-to-5 job between race weekends?
 Many are scrambling to figure out how to manage multiple races in rapid succession.
 But racing back-to-back (-to-back-to-back) involves more than just training less between weekends.
 Strategies are multifactorial, with prioritization, recovery, training, logistics, and the mental approach all being key components.Section divider